SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Narrow tertiary roads are shown as unclassified.

-Show highway=busway as highway=service.
+"highway=busway" is shown as "highway=service".

-Roads with different names on left and right are shown correctly.
+Roads with different names on left and right are shown with both names.

-Don't show names on things that could be reasonably be thought to be sidewalks.
+Names are suppressed on things that could be reasonably be thought to be sidewalks.

 Unusual access tags such as "access:foot" are used if no more usual equivalent (here "foot") is available.

-Negative access tags (private / no) are consolidated to make value checks simpler.
+These maps are designed for foot access, so use tags such as "foot" are used for "is this private" etc. tests in place of "access".

-These maps are designed for foot access, so use tags such as "foot" in place of "access".
+## Other processing for specific objects

 ### Infrastructure and industrial landuse